Toric Sylvester forms: Application to toric elimination matrices

 \subsection{Main properties}

 In this section, we first prove that the matrices $\mathbb{H}_\alpha$ introduced in Definition \ref{def:H_alpha} are elimination matrices.
-Then, we give an illustrative example and also provide another criterion to construct the matrices $\mathbb{H}_\alpha$ without relying on the computation of the supports $\Gamma_0$ and $\Gamma_1$.
+Then, we give an illustrative example and also provide another criterion to construct the matrices $\mathbb{H}_\alpha$ without relying on the computation of the supports $\Gamma_0$ and $\Gamma_1$ \lb{(see Notation \ref{notation})}.

 First, suppose given a specialization map (see Notation \ref{notSec5}) and a degree $\alpha$.
 From the results of Section \ref{sec:duality} and Section \ref{sec:sylvforms}, and also Definition \ref{def:H_alpha}, we deduce that the image of the matrix $\mathbb{H}_\alpha(f)$ is $I^{\sat}(f)_\alpha$, so that its corank is $\HF(B^{\sat}(f),\alpha)$.
-Therefore, a natural question is to compare this Hilbert function of $B^{\sat}(f)$ with the one of $B(f)^{\sat}$ in degrees for which hybrid matrices $\mathbb{H}$ are defined; see Definition \ref{def:H_alpha}.
+Therefore, a natural question is to compare this Hilbert function of $B^{\sat}(f)$ with the one of $B(f)^{\sat}$ in degrees for which hybrid matrices $\mathbb{H}_{\alpha}$ are defined (see Definition \ref{def:H_alpha}).
+We recall that we \lb{use} the notation of Section \ref{sec:duality} and we assume that the toric variety $X_\Sigma$ is smooth and $\sigma$-positive for a maximal cone $\sigma \in \Sigma(n)$.

 \begin{lemma} Let $\alpha \notin \Gamma_0 \cup \Gamma_1 \subset \Pic(X_{\Sigma})$ and suppose given specialized polynomials $f_0,\ldots,f_n$ defining a 0-dimensional subscheme in $X_\Sigma$, possibly empty, of $\kappa$ points, counted with multiplicity.
 Then, \end{lemma} \begin{proof} This proof goes along the same lines as \cite[Lemma 2.7]{buse2021multigraded}.
 First, one observes that $I(f)\subset I^{\sat}(f) \subset I(f)^{\sat}$ so that $B(f)^{\sat}$, $B^{\sat}(f)$ and $B(f)$ have the same Hilbert polynomial, which is the constant $\kappa$ by our assumption.